return42/sphkerneldoc/doc/linux_src_doc/include/linux/platform_data/dma-coh901318_h.rst

     :param void \*chan_id:
         id of dma channel to be filter out

 .. _`coh901318_filter_id.description`:

 Description
 -----------

-In :c:func:`dma_request_channel` it specifies what channel id to be requested
+In \ :c:func:`dma_request_channel`\  it specifies what channel id to be requested

+..
+This file was automatic generated / don't edit.